catberry/catberry-l10n/README.md

 	ru.json
 ```

-Your application-based localization directory must always have a default
+Your application-based localization directory should always have a default
-localization file and default name of locale must be set in catberry
+localization file and a default name of locale should be set in Catberry
 application config, for example:

 ```javascript